nelsonperez/ng-ag2-configurator/README.md

-# Learn how to create an Angular 2 Library
+# AG2 Configurator - Angular 2 Library

-An example repository for learning how to build your own Angular 2 library.
-Learn how to:
+Repository for  to build AG2 Configurator like as Angular 2 Component.
+Step to generate a library:

 - setup the library public API
 - build the library